Hong Kong seeks to expand halal food options to draw more Muslim tourists

 Hong Kong has a 300,000-strong Muslim community, about 4 per cent of its population.
 But it has only a little more than 100 halal-certified eateries, just 0.6 per cent of the nearly 18,000 licensed food establishments across the city.
 The tourism board maintains a list of these businesses on its website.

-And while Hong Kong has several halal-certified fast-food, Indian or Middle Eastern food chains, there appears to be only one location that serves a halal version of the city’s famed dim sum – the Islamic Centre Canteen in Wan Chai.
+And while Hong Kong has several halal-certified fast food, Indian or Middle Eastern food chains, there appears to be only one location that serves a halal version of the city’s famed dim sum – the Islamic Centre Canteen in Wan Chai.

 Hong Kong still has a way to go to cater to Muslim tourists who want to try Cantonese cuisine, local food blogger Maryam Khan told The Straits Times.